 LAB MEDIA: Figure 5C.
 Video editor focus on the deblurring of successful deconvolution in the red inset box.

-Prolonged AAV infection periods do not necessarily lead to increased fluorescence of labeled P6 starburst amacrine cells, as shown by similar levels of protein expression in 5 dpi and 11 dpi [1].
+Prolonged AAV infection periods do not necessarily lead to increased fluorescent signal, as shown by similar levels of protein expression in 5 dpi and 11 dpi [1].

 LAB MEDIA: Figure 5D.